How to get the most out of driver-based reporting

 The other key piece of information you need is who was driving each fleet vehicle at a particular point in time.
 While you can keep paper records, or manage bookings in a spreadsheet, a more thorough way to track this is through our driver identification solution.
 This helps Fleet Managers pinpoint exactly who was behind the wheel and provides the other half of the foundation required for driver-based reporting.

-Start with driver identification
+Start with Driver Identification

 Smartrak has developed a suite of products that, when combined, make up our Driver Identification solution.
 We realise that no two organisations are alike, and the same goes with fleets.
 Rather than provide a single method of identifying drivers, we have a whole suite of solutions that can be used in combination with one another.
 This includes our iButton RFID tags, the Identify app, PoolCar, and Assigned Drivers.
 This best-in-class solution ensures organisations can tailor an identification approach based upon the needs of their fleet.